jsiudowski/HotelRegistrySystemCS270/hotel-front/NOTES.md

 By typing 'rfc' + TAB, a React Funcitonal Component layout will auto generate.
 Now creating a Navbar for the home page.
 Using npm i bootstrap in the terminal downloaded the bootstrap front end framework.
+Moving on to using Axios in order to GET table information.
+Using a temporary table in Home.js to test information getting.